How do I determine a printer IP address?

 - Use the arrows to navigate through the available network options, and select TCP/IP or IP address to view and change the IP address settings.

-DHCP, BOOTP, Ethertalk, or Manual?
+What are DHCP, BOOTP, EtherTalk, and Manual?

 Upon entering the network setup of your printer, you'll often be prompted for different network configurations.
 The following list shows the most common modes, as well as a brief description of each.